nrfconnect/sdk-nrf/applications/pelion_client/README.rst

 Device provisioning
 ===================

-You must provision the device before it can connect with the Pelion Device Management Portal.
+You must provision the device before it can connect with Pelion Device Management Portal.

 When using Pelion, you can complete the provisioning process using either a production tool (Factory Configurator Utility for factory provisioning) or the developer flow process.
 For more information about the provisioning process, see `Provisioning devices for Pelion Device Management`_ in the Pelion documentation.